ftsrg/gamma/plugins/headless/docs/headless-gamma-eclipse.md

  - SWT - `libswt-gtk*`
  - Maven - `maven`

-Additionally, cURL can be installed to test requests to the webserver, using the `curl` package.
+Additionally, cURL can be installed to test sending requests to the webserver, using the `curl` package.

 ## Step 2 - Importing projects